bibimbap-io/www/contents/start.md

 Get Started
 ===========

-The first step is to <a href="/downloads">download</a> *bibimbap* bootstrap.
+The first step is to <a href="/downloads">download</a> the *bibimbap* bootstrapper.

     $ wget http://bibimbap.io/files/bibimbap-bootstrap.jar

-To run *bibimbap*, simply execute the bootstrap jar in a console.
-The bootstrap program will make sure you are running the latest version of *bibimbap*:
+To run *bibimbap*, simply execute `bibimbap-bootstrap.jar` in a console.
+The bootstrapper will make sure you are running the latest version of *bibimbap*:

     $ java -jar bibimbap-bootstrap.jar
     bibimbap jar not found.
 Downloading latest...